joelchan/inst126-intro-programming-notes/Debugging-Helpseeking.md

 Why is this not productive/effective?

-Often there are many different things going wrong.
+Randomly changing your code so that it "runs" or the error goes away may --- in the case of semantic/logic errors -- not actually fix the problem!

+Also there are often more than one error in your code.
 We want to keep track of what's happening and under what conditions so our "fixes" don't create new problems (this happens more often than you’d think!)!

-Also this is really really inefficient, and eventually stops working when you’re attacking problems of realistic scale (e.g., towards the end of this class, or in INST 326).
+So trial and error eventually stops working when you’re attacking problems of realistic scale (e.g., towards the end of this class, or in INST 326).

-In fact, it may have already stopped working for you.
+In fact, it may have already stopped working for you!

-## The fundamental concept of debugging: interrogating and refining a mental model of your code.

-The fundamental concept of debugging is **interrogating and refining a mental model of your code**: what is it actually doing?
-And how does it match up with what you *want* it to do?

-This is because the root cause of a bug is a mismatch between what you want to happen, and what you're telling the computer to make happen (which is what will actually happen)

-Sometimes it's a mismatch in *syntax*: you know what you want to happen, but you didn't express it in legal code.

-More commonly, it's a mismatch in *semantics*: between what you thought you told the computer to do, and what you actually did.
-That is, you told the computer to do something, and it did, but what you said wasn't actually what you wanted/needed to happen.

-The fixes are different for syntax vs. semantic mismatches.
-But in both cases, clarity on your *intent* is critical.

-This is why **debugging is tightly related to problem formulation** - the better and more explicit your model, the better you'll be able to pinpoint where something is going wrong

-## Practical Strategies and Principles for Debugging

-Here are some practical strategies and principles for debugging:

-### Error messages as miscommunication detection

-Frequently your program will need to be debugged not because the program was not "legal code", but because it produces unexpected behavior.

-But sometimes you do get error messages, and it's useful to learn how to read them.
-We've talked about this before but let's review!
+## How to debug: Learn to read error messages

+For syntax errors and runtime errors, Python gives you an error message.
+These are actually really useful — they're Python's way of telling you *what* went wrong and roughly *where*.
+Let's review how to read them!

 ```{image} assets/annotated-error-msg-generic.png
 :alt: typeError